itsTPM/foxford-tools/README-en.md

 Adds useful features to the site, including:

 - success rate for homework and webinar tasks
-- displaying the approximate reading time of an article in the "theory" tab
+- changing the page title from static "Foxford Online School" to more detailed ones to avoid confusion in the tabs (for example: "Calendar", "Home", "Plan for Today")
 - the ability to add articles from the "theory" tab to bookmarks, which are displayed in the extension itself, with the title of the article, subject and a beautiful icon
-- changing the page title from static "Foxford Online School" to more detailed ones to avoid confusion in the tabs (for example: "Calendar", "Home", "Plan for Today")
 - a button to search for theory on the topic of the lesson in Google
 - replacing yellow blocks in tasks with light gray ones
+- displaying the approximate reading time of an article in the "theory" tab

-  and not only...
+  and more...

 ### Install

-Installation can be done at [extension's website](https://fox.itstpm.rocks/).
-The extension is available for both Chromium-based browsers (Chrome, Edge, Yandex and the like) and for Firefox

-After installing the extension from the site, it will (well, at least should) update automatically
+The extension is available for installation in [Chrome Web Store](https://chromewebstore.google.com/detail/foxford-tools/mmhgkmkmoepfpcakdkajpendcnjichhm)

 ### Bugs and your ideas